35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The GLA report follows through on this line of reasoning, to describe the housing provided *'including affordable housing'* as a *'significant public benefit'*, repeating that it *'weighs in favour of the application',* without any comment that a reduction might effect that balance (para 397).
 So it appears that, while GLA can't deny that 9% is less than 35%, they nonethess think that getting 9%  outweighes *'in the balance'* losing 24%.

 The GLA adopt this line because they are convinced by the viability assessment that only 9% is possible.
+This, even if it is true, has no bearing on how much harm the loss of affordable housing will cause.
+It appears that as far as the GLA is concerned, if it cannot be built, not having it can do no harm and the whole of the

 ### Local councillors and Southwark Council think differently.